spagnuolocarmine/serverless-computing-for-iot/assets/slides.md

 # Temperature Consume Function

-- We deploy using the Nuclio' Docker compose specifics:
+- We deploy using the Nuclio's Docker compose specifics:
     - _.yaml_ file that declares all functions specifications and source code.
     - function code (_JavaScript_) is encoded in base64 and copied in the attribute "functionSourceCode".
     - triggered with MQTT events on topic ```iot/sensors/temperature```.